 ; bring in nature and narrative down hallways and over couches with Goombi Ugerabah

 ; or embrace poetic scenes and landscapes in the kitchen or a sunroom with Michael Davis

 .
 Or get curatorial and combine genres because there are no rulebooks that say fine art should be matchy matchy — just take time, experiment and let your eye do the decorating.

 Unique artwork — original paintings, prints, sculptures, mosaics, photographs — bring whole worlds.
-They are always exotic, sometimes somber, other times wild and inspiring, or eternally happy making.
-Works by artists such as Mel Brigg bring with them a somber fantasy and a sense of otherworldly nature.
+They are always exotic, sometimes sombre, other times wild and inspiring, or eternally happy-making.
+Works by artists such as Mel Brigg bring with them a sombre fantasy and a sense of otherworldly nature.
 Julie Hutchinson’s paintings add a medley of feelings: they are dreamy, playful, warm, romantic, gentle.
 Both are perfect for a living room or bedroom where the moods of the works evolve with the activity of the family.